sandipsahoo2k2/my/articles/ai/power_shift.md

 Enchanted - AI is presented as magical beyond human knowledge ( there was a day when people were seeing wifi as magical and tried different experiements to boost signals without understanding how it works )
 Determinism - AI detects patterns that exists in the world - it is very deterministic.

+If we take the example of AlphaGo it just try to match the pattern from the previous matches when the user takes a step and determines the best possible next safe step.
+Purely based on patterns and without the knowledge like a human.
+So it's very easy to do adversarial attacks with machine learning models by intentionally manipulating input data or patterns.
+Another example could be - it may be possible to trick an AI system to see a STOP sign as an Yield Sign with an adversarial attack.
+An attacker could wreak havoc on roads populated by self driving cars by manipulating the input and misrecognizing stop signs.
+Imagine how much of disadvantage or problems this can bring to traffic safety with autonomous vehicles.
+So in a way we are giving power to a system without Knowledge and it can bring a huge problem in society.

-Its the starting point for humans but not the ending point for humans !
+It is the starting point for humans but not the ending point for humans !
 One example is AlphaGo the AI wich beats the go game .. this catully was playing by recognising the patterns from the earlier games on taking a step.
 So AI can easily be exploited easily by adversarial machine learning .